MarcoWorms/WormyJs/README.md

 GameObject methods: centerX, centerY, r, distanceTo, boundingBox, isColliding, draw
 *both draw() and isColliding() will adjust itself accordingly to it's shape

+*spherical GameObjects will be drawn based on centerX and centerY of it's boundingBox

 ### How to use the Engine:
 You should override: initialize(), update() and draw()
 -Initialize your GameObjects in "initialize()"